-- Acceptance to NWIC - Satisfactory Academic Progress (more on this later) - Declaration in an approved program of study - An NWIC Financial Aid Data Sheet on file
+- ✓ Satisfactory Academic Progress (more on this later) - ✓ Declaration in an approved program of study - ✓ A NWIC Financial Aid Data Sheet on file

 If all elements are in place, the college will mail an award letter to the address on your FAFSA if you are a new student or to the address on file in the NWIC enrollment office if you are a returning student.
 Make sure your address is current.
-If you need
+If you need additional information to complete your file, a letter containing any necessary forms will be mailed to you.
+This letter will outline what you need to complete before the DOE can release any aid for you.
+Please read the letter carefully and call if there are questions.
 Some of the items may be completing forms that are enclosed, but some may require you to log on to your FAFSA and make corrections.
 Your file is not complete until all items are received and reviewed.